stonybrook-lin539/main/source/main/04_universals/03_npi-licensing.md

 Since there is no subset of $A$ for which this entailment fails, *no* is indeed downward entailing.
 :::

+A similar argument can be used to show that *every* is downward entailing, too.

 ::: exercise
-Construct a similar argument to show that *every* is downward entailing.
+Construct such an argument that *every* is downward entailing.
 :::

 All this talk about downward entailment is nice and dandy, but it doesn't really help us with our problem.